SkymanOne/folidity/reports/main.typ

 === Function resolution

-For each function, the emitter creates a mapping of concrete chunks for variables that allow to access concrete values.
+For each function, the emitter creates a mapping of concrete chunks for variables that allow access to concrete values.
 These chunks are then prepended whenever the variable is referenced.
 As a starting point, the emitter saves the current arguments to the function into the scratch and adds `load i` chunks for each respective variable to the map.
 A similar procedure is done for the state variables and access variables.

-The emitter then resolves each statement iteratively, and for each expression, it walks down the AST emitting chunks of opcodes.
+The emitter then resolves each statement iteratively, walking down the AST for each expression and emitting chunks of opcodes.

 #pagebreak()
 ==== Expressions

-Primitive types are pushed onto the stack using the standard set of opcodes allowing encoding non-standard types into AVM-recognised types.
-For signed integers, two's complement conversion is performed.
-Floating point numbers are encoded using IEEE 754 standard.
+Primitive types are pushed onto the stack using the standard set of opcodes, which allows the encoding of non-standard types into AVM-recognised types.
+For signed integers, twos-complement conversion is performed.
+Floating point numbers are encoded using the IEEE 754 standard.
 Variables are resolved by accessing concrete chunks and prepending them to the current piece of a stack.

 Enums are resolved by encoding them into a byte array of 2 uint64 integers where the first value indicates the index of the enum in the contract definition, and the other one corresponds to the variant's position.
 Binay operations (e.g. summation, subtraction) are emitted by pushing left and right values onto the stack before pushing the operation opcode.

 Moving to the complex operations, function calls are emitted similarly to the top-level call by pushing arguments onto the stack before the subroutine call.
 The most complex part is the handling of the storage-based operations.
-Currently, Folidity offers limited support for dynamically-sized types (e.g. lists, strings, etc.).
+Currently, Folidity offers limited support for dynamically sized types (e.g. lists, strings, etc.).
 They are assumed to have a fixed capacity that is 512 bytes.
 Therefore, all types have a known size at the compile time.
 This is heavily used when encoding structures as a byte array that gets pushed to the storage.
 An example of the binary layout shown in @Table:StructLayout for the struct listed in @Listing:EncodingStruct demonstrates how any data structures can be encoded.

 #figure(
   ```